jay2noob/groupme-app/README.md

 3. npm nun dev not working properly on localhost.
 I updated Readme file with more reliable installation instructions for localhost.

-A. To run on localhost:
-npm i (in server directory)
-npm i (in client directory)
-npm run server (in new terminal window in server directory) npm run client (in new terminal window in server directory)

 Note - npm run dev was causing errors and/or not starting the server at times.

 Added the ability to search users